-With OneNote Online, you can use your web browser to create, open, view, edit, format, and share the OneNote notebooks that you store on OneDrive.
-If your organization or college has an Office 365 plan or SharePoint site, start using OneNote Online by creating or sharing notebooks in libraries on your site.
+With OneNote Online, you can use your web browser to create, open, view, edit, format, and share the OneNote notebooks that you created on OneDrive.
+If your organization or school as an Office 365 plan or SharePoint site, start using OneNote Online by creating or sharing notebooks in libraries on your site.

 Create a new notebook

 Sign in to OneDrive or your team site and create a notebook in the browser.
-Click Create > OneNote notebook, and give the notebook a name.
+Click New > OneNote notebook, and give the notebook a name.

 Type or write notes in the browser

 OneNote Online lets you edit your cloud-based OneNote notebooks by opening them in your browser and then typing anywhere on its pages.
-In addition to typing and formatting text, you can also add pictures and clip art to your notes.
+In addition to typing and formatting text, you can also add images to your notes.

 There’s no Save command in OneNote Online.
 All of your work is saved automatically and continuously.
 If you change your mind about something you’ve typed, added, or deleted in your notes, press Ctrl+Z (Windows) or ⌘+Z (Mac) to undo your last action.

-Tabs along the left side of the screen represent pages, which are grouped into sections, to help you organize your thoughts.
+Tabs along the left side of the screen represent sections, which contain pages, to help you organize your thoughts.

 Whenever you type text that OneNote Online recognizes as a link (also known as a hyperlink), it automatically formats it as one.
 For example, if you type www.microsoft.com into your notes, OneNote Online turns that into a link.
 In this example, clicking the link will open the Microsoft website in your browser.